 The Automated Fingerprint Identification System (AFIS) is a computerized system capable of reading, matching, and storing fingerprints and palm prints for every criminal justice agency in Rhode Island.
 AFIS-quality latent prints are entered into the AFIS to search for possible matches against the state-maintained database of known exemplar print records.
 By examining the evidence submitted, the RISCL may be able to determine the presence of AFIS-quality prints on the evidence, photographs, latent lifts, and/or negatives for possible AFIS search.
+RISCL will notify the submitting agency of the AFIS search results.
 If an identification is not made due to the local State of Rhode Island latent fingerprint database search, a second search is done at the Federal level.